flexcompute/tidy3d/tidy3d/components/data/README.md

 #### Selecting Monitor Data

 Selection with square brackets (`sim_data[monitor_name]`) returns a copy of that monitor data with symmetry and normalization applied using the functions described above.
-Accessing the monitor_data through `SimulationData.monitor_data` dictionary gives direct access if desired (use with caution).
+Accessing the monitor_data through the `SimulationData.data` tuple or `SimulationData.monitor_data` dictionary gives direct access if desired However, one should use with caution as symmetry and normalization are not applied and modification of the result will mutate the contents of the original `SimulationData` rather than modifying a copy.

 #### Getting Fields
-There are a few other convenience methods for dealing with ``AbstractFieldData`` objects stored in the `SimulationData.monitor_data` dict.
+There are a few other convenience methods for dealing with ``AbstractFieldData`` objects stored in the `SimulationData.data` tuple.
 `sim_data.at_centers(monitor_name)` gets the field-like data at the yee cell centers.
-`sim_data.get_intensity(monitor_name` gets the intensity data for a field-like data evaluated at the yee cell centers.
+`sim_data.get_intensity(monitor_name)` gets the intensity data for a field-like data evaluated at the yee cell centers.

 #### Plotting